-- Our student registration database will open on February 2, 2015.
+- Our student registration database will open in February 1, 2018.
 On that date a link will be provided on our student registration webpage.

 - How do I select my faculty presenter?

-- Upon registering for commencement, doctoral students may request one or two faculty members to present and hood them on stage.
+- Upon registering for commencement, doctoral students may request one faculty member to present and hood them on stage.

 Master's students will be presented by a faculty member chosen by their graduate program.
 You are welcome to ask your faculty if they would be willing to be the representative for your program.

 - What time is commencement and where will it be located?

 - The Graduate Studies commencement will take place on June 14, 2018, in the ARC Pavilion from 3-6 p.m..